-Council has recently prepared a Master Plan for the region's premier open space: Bicentennial Park in consultation with the wider community.
+Council has recently prepared a Master Plan for the region's premier open space, Bicentennial Park, in consultation with the wider community.
 The implementation of this Master Plan will enhance the Tamworth CBD, provide connectivity between a number of sport and recreation facilities and open new sport and recreation opportunities associated with aquatic activities along the Peel River.
-The No. 1 Oval will be enhanced as a boutique sporting venue, however, does not have the field area/capacity to host elite level Australian football and cricket competition.
-Hence the proposed development of a regionallevel oval playing field at the NICSE.
+The No. 1 Oval will be enhanced as a sporting venue, however, does not have the field area/capacity to host elite level Australian football and cricket competition, hence the proposed development of a regional-level oval playing field at the NICSE.

-While the two 50m outdoor swimming pools in Tamworth are highly valued community assets, these facilities are aged and costly to operate.
+While the two 50 metre outdoor swimming pools in Tamworth are highly valued community assets, these facilities are aged and costly to operate.
 The development of the proposed Tamworth Regional Aquatic and Leisure Centre will provide a modern and renewed aquatic facility which will meet and exceed standards and expectations of aquatic centres.
 It is important to note that the consolidation of aquatic centres shall not occur until the proposed new centre is constructed and fully operational.

 The Riverside Sporting Complex is a key venue for field sports in Tamworth, providing for a wide range of popular activities across many multi-use playing fields.
 This area, including the undeveloped areas reserved for sport and recreation (i.e. along Locks Lane and Marius Street) offer the opportunity for the expansion of this precinct to ensure that popular field sports in Tamworth can continue to grow their memberships, while maintaining community access to the open space for recreational pursuits.
-A Master Plan of the entire sport and recreation precinct alongside the Peel River will ensure that the best option for development is chosen which results in the highest level of community benefit.
+A master plan of the entire sport and recreation precinct alongside the Peel River will ensure that the best options for development are chosen in the short, medium and long term, resulting in the highest level of community benefit.
 This master plan will likely need to be staged, with the initial stage providing an overall high-level plan for the riverside precinct, and following stages planning for sections of the precinct in further detail.
+This planning process should consider the opportunity and potential for different uses of the land over the short, medium and long term.

 Many clubs/user groups using facilities owned and/or managed by Council are progressing with plans to seek funding for facility upgrades and expansions.
 For example, the significant planned upgrades at Treloar Park Tennis Facility (funded), proposed upgrades to the Oakburn Park Motorsport Precinct and facility enhancements at the Tamworth BMX Facility.
-User groups taking this initiative to develop their facility is supported where it aligns with the vision, principles and directions of this Plan.
+User groups taking this initiative to develop their facility is supported where it aligns with the vision, principles, and directions of this Plan.
 Council can support these groups to develop their business case and attract external funding.